Saghia/Predict-Heart-Disease-Python-Neural-Network-Machine-Learning/README.md

 # [ITA] Predizione sull’incidenza di Patologie Cardiache utilizzando una Rete Neurale
 Progetto universitario Magistrale, contenente codice sorgente in Python, presentazione e relazione

+if you use it please add a Star ! <3